Ziack/DocumentCore/README.md

 Everything you need is provided out of the box.
 Documents.Core comes pre-stocked with a large library of controls, templates, layouts and features to make rendering XML-driven forms easy.
 It is designed around an extensible object-oriented pattern, allowing you to implement new controls, templates and custom data persistence for your projects.

-# How do I use Alpaca?
+# How do I use Documents.Core?
 ```PM
 PM> Install-Package Documents.Core
 ```
+# Getting Started with Documents.Core
+This section provides a detailed, walk-through tutorial that describes how you might go about building your first Documents.Core form.
+It isn't all that complicated but this guide goes step-by-step.
+Because, well... some people are all about step-by-step instructions with lots of details.

+## Defining you schema
 ```xml

 <?xml version="1.0" encoding="utf-8" ?>